Sweet Dog

 3

-From here on, only the press that switches the lamp on or makes the chime ring is marked.
-Soft touches no longer pay: your dog adjusts their own strength and precision.
+From here on, only the press that lights the lamp or sets off the button's chime gets marked.
+Soft touches are no longer rewarded: your dog then adjusts his force and his aim all by himself.

 4